thenbrent/paypal-digital-goods/README.md

 This library makes it easier to write code using the [PayPal Digital Goods API](https://developer.paypal.com/webapps/developer/docs/classic/express-checkout/digital-goods/IntroducingExpressCheckoutDG/).
 It supports both one off purchases and recurring payments (subscriptions).

-To see the library in action, visit my [PayPal Digital Goods Demo](http://paypal.brentshepherd.com/).

 If you are not a programmer, or just want to save yourself the heartache of working with PayPal APIs, try setting up [PayPal Digital Goods with WooCommerce](http://www.woothemes.com/products/paypal-digital-goods-gateway/) - no code required.

 ## Why Use a Class